Mhamedben/buzzline-06-Mhamed/README.md

 ### 2. Consumer (Consumer_Mhamed.py):
    The consumer listens to the Kafka topic, stores incoming sentiment data in an SQLite database, and visualizes the data using real-time charts.
   #### The consumer generates:
+### Prerequisites
+Ensure you have the following installed:

+   - Bar Chart: Displays the current sentiment score for each stock ticker.

+   - Apache Kafka

+   - Python 3.x

      - Bar Chart: Displays the current sentiment score for each stock ticker.